Watergate Fast Facts

 January 30, 1973 - Former FBI agent G. Gordon Liddy and former CIA employee James McCord, security director of the Committee to Re-elect the President (CREEP), are found guilty of conspiracy, burglary and bugging DNC headquarters.
 E. Howard Hunt, a former CIA operative, and four others involved ended their trials by pleading guilty.

-April 30, 1973 - Four of President Nixon's aides resign as the Watergate scandal grows.
-They are: John Dean, White House counsel; H. R. Haldeman, chief of staff; John D. Ehrlichman, assistant for domestic affairs; and Attorney General Richard G. Kleindienst.
+April 30, 1973 - Four of Nixon's top officials resign as the Watergate scandal grows: John Dean, White House counsel; H. R. Haldeman, chief of staff; John D. Ehrlichman, assistant for domestic affairs; and Attorney General Richard Kleindienst.

-May 17, 1973 - The Senate Select Committee on Presidential Campaign Activities opens hearings into the Watergate incident, chaired by Sen. Sam Ervin (D, NC).
-The hearings are televised nationally.
+May 17, 1973 - The Senate Select Committee on Presidential Campaign Activities opens hearings into the Watergate incident, chaired by Senator Sam Ervin (D, NC).
+The hearings are nationally televised.

 May 19, 1973 - Archibald Cox is appointed special prosecutor in the Watergate investigation.

-June 25-29, 1973 - Former White House counsel John Dean testifies before the Senate Select Committee about the White House, and Nixon's, involvement in the Watergate break-in and cover-up.
+June 25-29, 1973 - Dean testifies before the Senate Select Committee about the White House, and Nixon's, involvement in the Watergate break-in and cover-up.

-July 16, 1973 - During the Watergate hearings, former aide Alexander Butterfield reveals that President Nixon has been secretly recording all of his White House conversations since 1971.
+July 16, 1973 - During the Watergate hearings, former aide Alexander Butterfield reveals that Nixon has been secretly recording all of his White House conversations since 1971.

-July 23, 1973 - In a letter to Sam Ervin, Nixon explains his reason for not turning over the presidential tapes as "the special nature of tape recordings of private conversations is such that these principles (of executive privilege) apply with even greater force to tapes of private presidential conversations than to presidential papers."
+July 23, 1973 - In a letter to Ervin, Nixon explains his reason for not turning over the presidential tapes as "the special nature of tape recordings of private conversations is such that these principles (of executive privilege) apply with even greater force to tapes of private presidential conversations than to presidential papers."

-July 26, 1973 - President Nixon responds to two subpoenas issued by the Ervin committee, by saying he will not comply with requests for copies of White House recordings.
-He also refuses a similar request from special prosecutor Archibald Cox.
+July 26, 1973 - Nixon responds to two subpoenas issued by the Ervin committee, by saying he will not comply with requests for copies of White House recordings.
+He also refuses a similar request from special prosecutor Cox.

-August 29, 1973 - Federal Judge John Sirica orders President Nixon to turn over the tapes to him to be privately examined.
+August 29, 1973 - Federal Judge John Sirica orders Nixon to turn over the tapes to him to be privately examined.
 Nixon does not comply and appeals all subpoenas and orders with regards to surrendering the tapes.

-October 19, 1973 - The appeal is denied and the president is ordered to turn over the tapes to Mr. Cox.
-Nixon offers to give a summary of the White House conversations personally edited by him and verified by Sen. John Stennis (D, MS) instead.
-The summary offer is rejected and Mr. Cox is ordered to drop the case.
+October 19, 1973 - The appeal is denied and the president is ordered to turn over the tapes to Cox.
+Nixon offers to give a summary of the White House conversations personally edited by him and verified by Senator John Stennis (D, MS) instead.
+The summary offer is rejected and Cox is ordered to drop the case.
 Cox refuses.

-October 20, 1973 - In what becomes known as the "Saturday Night Massacre," President Nixon orders the firing of Archibald Cox as special prosecutor.
+October 20, 1973 - In what becomes known as the "Saturday Night Massacre," President Nixon orders the firing of Cox as special prosecutor.
 Rather than comply, Attorney General Elliot Richardson and Deputy Attorney General William Ruckelshaus resign.
 Cox is eventually fired by Solicitor General Robert Bork.

 November 1, 1973 - Leon Jaworski is named the special prosecutor.

 November 21, 1973 - The White House reveals that one of the subpoenaed recordings, dated June 20, 1972, has an 18-minute gap.
-President Nixon's secretary Rose Mary Woods says she is responsible for accidentally erasing the tape.
+Nixon's secretary, Rose Mary Woods, says she is responsible for accidentally erasing the tape.

 April 30, 1974 - The White House releases edited transcripts, more than 1,200 pages, of the presidential tapes.

-July 24, 1974 - The Supreme Court unanimously rules that President Nixon must immediately turn over the original recordings of over 64 conversations to special prosecutor Leon Jaworski.
+July 24, 1974 - The Supreme Court unanimously rules that Nixon must immediately turn over the original recordings of more than 64 conversations to special prosecutor Jaworski.

-July 27, 1974 - The House Judiciary Committee approves three articles of impeachment against President Nixon.
+July 27, 1974 - The House Judiciary Committee approves three articles of impeachment against Nixon.
 The recommendation is then sent to the full House of Representatives for a vote.

-August 8, 1974 - President Richard Nixon addresses the nation on TV, "I have never been a quitter.
+August 8, 1974 - Nixon addresses the nation on TV: "I have never been a quitter.
 To leave office before my term is completed is abhorrent to every instinct in my body.
 But as president, I must put the interest of America first.
 America needs a full-time president and a full-time Congress, particularly at this time with problems we face at home and abroad.
 To continue to fight through the months ahead for my personal vindication would almost totally absorb the time and attention of both the president and the Congress in a period when our entire focus should be on the great issues of peace abroad and prosperity without inflation at home.
 Therefore, I shall resign the presidency effective at noon tomorrow."

 August 9, 1974 - Nixon signs a letter of resignation and Vice President Gerald Ford becomes president.

-January 1, 1975 - Former Attorney General John Mitchell, former aide John Ehrlichmann and former Chief of Staff H.R.
-Haldeman are found guilty of obstruction of justice.
+January 1, 1975 - Former Attorney General John Mitchell, former aide Ehrlichmann and former Chief of Staff Haldeman are found guilty of obstruction of justice.

 1977 - In a series of interviews with David Frost, Nixon defends his actions during the Watergate investigation, "I'm saying when the president does it, that means it's not illegal."

-May 31, 2005 - The Washington Post confirms that former FBI agent Mark Felt was "Deep Throat," the informant who provided reporters Carl Bernstein and Bob Woodward with insider information during the Watergate scandal.
+May 31, 2005 - The Washington Post confirms that former FBI agent Mark Felt was "Deep Throat," the informant who provided reporters Woodward and Bernstein with insider information during the Watergate scandal.

-July 29, 2014 - For the 40th anniversary of the infamous resignation of President Nixon, historians Douglas Brinkley and Luke Nichter publish "The Nixon Tapes: 1971-1972," transcriptions from a selection of Nixon's White House audio recordings.
+July 29, 2014 - For the 40th anniversary of Nixon's resignation, historians Douglas Brinkley and Luke Nichter publish "The Nixon Tapes: 1971-1972," transcriptions from a selection of Nixon's White House audio recordings.

 The Watergate break-in: